johnbillion/user-switching/readme.txt

 = What capability does a user need in order to switch accounts? =

 A user needs the `edit_users` capability in order to switch user accounts.
 By default only Administrators have this capability, and with Multisite enabled only Super Admins have this capability.

+= Can regular admins on Multisite installs switch accounts? =

+No. This can be enabled though by installing the [User Switching for Regular Admins](https://github.com/johnbillion/user-switching-for-regular-admins) plugin.

 = Are any hooks called when users switch accounts? =